 Understanding Microsoft 365

 What is Microsoft 365?
 Put simply, it is a collection of software programs and cloud-based services that enable users to perform various activities on their computers.
 Versions of the ubiquitous software suite are available for Windows and Mac computers, as well as Android and Apple iOS phones and tablets.
-Microsoft sells different “editions” of Microsoft 365 for different markets and users, most on a yearly or monthly subscription basis.
+Several different “editions” of Microsoft 365 are available for different markets and users, most on a yearly or monthly subscription basis.

-A Short History of Microsoft Office & Microsoft 365
+A Short History of Office & Microsoft 365

 Microsoft introduced the Microsoft Word word processor in 1983.
 In this pre-Windows world, Word ran on the MS-DOS operating system.
 The first version of Word for Windows came out in 1989.